 - presentation of the results at the Oxy Summer Research Conference

-- if appropriate, presentation at the fall SCCUR conference in November 2014.
+- if appropriate, presentation at the fall SCCUR conference.
 Fellows may also consider presenting their work at the spring NCUR meeting or othe national conferences.
 The URC may be able to award funding for conference travel presentations.

 Funding is available from a variety of programs, each of which has specific requirements and conditions.
 Proposals will be considered for all programs for which they qualify and students will be notified of the source of their funding.

 After you and your potential faculty mentor have agreed to apply for fellowship support, you can open an application cover sheet.
 Applications from students who have failed to submit final reports or other required materials from previous URC grants (ASP, SRP, etc.) will not be accepted.

 - Proposals should describe the work you propose to do, the methods you propose to use, tell why it is important, and review the results of prior investigations by you or other investigators.
 Proposals should begin with a 1-paragraph abstract, not mroe than 250 words.
 Literature citations should be included where appropriate (for tables and figures as well as quotes).
 The proposal should be written to be understandable to a non-specialist.
 (3-4 pages).